oghenetejiriorukpegmail/expenseTracker_vercel_sonnet37/README.md

     *   PDFs are processed directly using these vision APIs.
 *   **Persistent Storage:** All user data, trips, expenses, and sessions are stored persistently in an SQLite database (`sqlite.db`) using Drizzle ORM.
 *   **Data Export:** Export expenses for a specific trip or all expenses to an Excel (.xlsx) file.
-*   **Dashboard:** Overview of total trips, expenses, spending, and recent activity.
+*   **Dashboard:** Personalized welcome message ("Welcome [First Name]!").
+Overview of total trips, expenses, spending, and recent activity.
 Includes charts for expense breakdown and trends.
 *   **Responsive UI:** Built with Tailwind CSS and Shadcn UI for a clean and responsive user interface.
 *   **Light/Dark Mode:** Theme toggling available in settings.